 If your grill is experiencing an extensive amount of smoke or flare-ups, this is most likely caused by excess grease in the grill.

 Periodically clean all the guts in your grill.
-This involves removing cooking grates, heat shields or briquette trays and burners.
-Take a shop vac and remove all the debris in th firebox.
+This involves removing and cleaning cooking grates, heat shields or briquette trays and burners.
+Take a shop vac and remove all the debris in the firebox.
 This can ignite when it comes in contact with drippings.
+Grill cleaning is a part of grill ownership and maintenance regardless of brand or type.

 NOTE : Be sure to let the grill completely cool before performing any inspections!!